Ace of Spays

 Why Are The Prices So Low?

 Affordable pricing is not our goal; it just happens.
-We are skilled at safely performing many surgeries in one day.
+Our goal is optimal care.
+Because of our wealth of experience, your pet’s surgery time is greatly decreased which increases safety.
+But it also allows us to perform many surgeries in one day.
 Fixed costs such as labor and building expenses are spread across many pets; this savings is then passed on to our clients.
 Please CLICK HERE for additional information.

 At Ace of Spays, veterinary experience creates affordability but optimal care is the practice focus.
 The practice’s unique mission is a game-changer.
 Recommendations to improve care are welcome regardless of cost.
 Short acting anesthetics improve safety and recovery times even though the process is more expensive.
 Quality pain relief medications are used regularly.
 Care is taken to answer client questions and provide ease of access to and from the clinic.
 Veterinary students are welcome to visit but do not perform nor assist in surgery.